matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 illumination by itself including all these lights would mean doubling up on bounced lights, and would give an over illuminated scene.

-[View of a light texture on LHS with palette on RHS]

 Instead, I'm going to illuminate the scene directly from the texture information.
-All textures in Quake are composed using a 256 colour palette.
+All textures in Quake are composed using a 256 colour palette:

+{% include img.html src="/assets/quake-blender/pal-frame.png" alt="shot of light in Quake with palette overlaid" %}

-The last 32 colours in this palette are special in that they always appear as fullbright, that is to say, even when in shadow they still appear fully illuminated.
+The last 32 colours in this palette are special in that they always appear as fullbright, that is to say, even when in shadow they still appear fully

-[Shot of light in a render showing emissiveness]
+illuminated:

+{% include img.html src="/assets/quake-blender/pal-fb-frame.png" alt="shot of light in Quake with fullbright areas highlighted" %}

-In my system, I treat these fullbright colours as being emissive, so that they illuminate the space around them as well as appearing bright to the camera.
+In my system, I treat these fullbright colours as being emissive, so that they illuminate the space around them as well as appearing bright to the
+camera:

+{% include img.html src="/assets/quake-blender/fullbright-tex-emissive.png" alt="shot of light in Quake but illuminated using Blender" %}

 In addition, I treat select models as being emissive, for example the flame models that are used in the non-tech levels.

 So our scene is now set --- our geometry is in place, textures are applied, and lighting is defined.
 Let's render an image and see what we get:

-[image of noisy image produced with all lights on e1m1 set as sample_as_light]
+{% include img.html src="/assets/quake-blender/e1m1-1132-sal-all.png" alt="noisy image produced with all lights on e1m1 set as sample_as_light" %}

 Oh dear!
 This single frame took around 20 seconds to render on my reasonably powerful graphics card, and it is still incredibly grainy!
 Even applying